FAO Food Price Index Edges Up In July - UrduPoint

 FAO Food Price Index Edges Up In July

-ROME, (UrduPoint / Pakistan Point News / WAM - 08th Aug, 2025) The FAO Food Price Index, a benchmark for world food commodity prices, averaged 130.1 points in July 2025, up 1.6 percent from June, driven primarily by rising international prices of meat and vegetable oils.
+(UrduPoint / Pakistan Point News / WAM - 10th Aug, 2025) ROME, 10th August, 2025 (WAM) – The FAO Food Price Index, a benchmark for world food commodity prices, averaged 130.1 points in July 2025, up 1.6 percent from June, driven primarily by rising international prices of meat and vegetable oils.

 Despite this monthly increase, the index remains 18.8 percent below its peak in March 2022, although 7.6 percent higher than its level in July 2024.